MoeraOrg/moeraorg.github.io/overview/cheaper-names.md

 need to resolve `omer-levi` first, get the corresponding node URL and construct the URL of the subordinate node using the well-known rules.

+Note that the subordinate name does not have a separate signing key (its signing key is the same as the signing key of the senior name), so this mechanism cannot be used to create user accounts.
+But it is useful for groups, events etc. where each member writes under his own name and nobody writes under the name of the group.

 ## Surrogate names

 If you don't need a human-readable name, you can use random sequences of